senko/python-video-converter/README.md

     python setup.py install

-Note that this only installs the Python Video Converter library.
+Note: that this only installs the Python Video Converter library.
 The `ffmpeg` and `ffprobe` tools should be installed on the system separately, with all the codec and format support you require.